 Every setting is different, in terms of the supervision and guidance, the conditions of the patients, the resources available and the expectations of you.
 Hence your role may be very hands on, or more observational.
 You would never be expected to do something that you were uncomfortable with and we will take care in placing you at the most appropriate setting.

 You will need to adapt to very different work practices, conditions and fit into a local team.
 Many people pinpoint this process as being of lasting value.
 There is much to learn by giving your skills and time in developing countries, and with some thought you can identify a productive role which is rewarding, constructive and educational.

-Students and professional physiotherapists volunteer with children and adults with disabilities at rehabilitation centres in countries such as Nepal, Vietnam and Cambodia; in hospitals and clinics in India, Nepal, Ghana and Tanzania among many other settings.
+Students and professional physiotherapists volunteer with children and adults with disabilities at rehabilitation centres in countries such as Nepal, Vietnam and Cambodia; in hospitals and clinics in Nepal, Ghana and Tanzania among many other settings.